Skip to main content

 Lysine's Positive Charge

-Lysine is an amino acid that carries a positive charge at physiological pH due to its amino group.
-This positive charge allows lysine to form ionic bonds with negatively charged molecules, such as the phosphate backbone of DNA.
-Such interactions are crucial for stabilizing protein-DNA complexes and facilitating processes like transcription and replication.
+Lysine is a basic amino acid characterized by its positively charged side chain at physiological pH.
+This positive charge allows lysine to form ionic bonds with negatively charged molecules, such as the phosphate backbone of DNA, facilitating interactions that are crucial for processes like DNA binding and protein-DNA complex formation.

 Recommended video: